-" I am, Sir, "Your obedient servant, "J. A. ROEBUCK.
+"I am, Sir, "Your obedient servant, "J. A. ROEBUCK.

-" Mr. G. M. Bartlett."
+"Mr. G. M. Bartlett."

 TO MR. ROEBUCK, M.P.
 SIR,-On receiving your letter, I thought proper to and followed by their little ones with naked feet, driven lay it before the Council.
-Feeling, as they do, a from an empty home, and imploring with hopeless kindred regard for you as an avowed democrat.
-They him to freedom and to the bosom of society, confer a eyes, a little food to keep them alive.
+Feeling, as they do, a for his release from confinement, and by timely restoring from an empty home, and imploring with hopeless kindred regard for you as an avowed democrat.
+They him to freedom and to the bosom of society, confer a eyes, a little foed to keep them alive.
 Is this the fate regret you should have raised any quibble, or we would wish for our fathers and mothers?
-Fathers, doubted the veracity of the person who forwarded you his fellow men will be deeply grateful. who in spite of the Duke's declaration, that all may eat their resolution respecting your attack on the supposed who work, find that those who do no Work eat all author of the National Petition an attack which they for, unable to procure Work, they have been obliged to considered to be an insult to themselves, and all others pawn their very tools for bread, and who signed that document.
-They asked you to apoleyet lack food-mothers who with aching hearts, gise for your conduct, to prove the charge of malignancy after parting with every comfort, every con- and cowardice, or to retract your assertion.
-For reply remience, every accommodation for the necessaries you say you must know the names of the "electors" of life, after stripping themselves and their homes of all who passed the resolution, before you can pay the the graces of life, of its very decencies, have been com- slightest attention to my unseemly letter.
+Fathers, doubted the veracity of the person who forwarded you who in spite of the Dake's declaration, that all may eat their resolution respecting your attack on the supposed who work, find that those who do no Work eat all- author of the National Petition-an attack which they for, unable to procure Work, they have been obliged to considered to be an insult to themselves, and all others to pawn their very tools for bread, and who signed that document.
+They asked you to apoloyet lack food-mothers who with aching hearts, gise for your conduct, to prove the charge of malignancy after parting with every comfort, every con- and cowardice, or to retract your assertion.
+For reply venience, every accommodation for the necessaries you say you must know the names of the "electors" of life, after stripping themselves and their homes of all who passed the resolution, before you can pay the the graces of life, of its very decencies, have been com- slightest attention to my unseemly letter.
 This they pelled to strip their little ones, and sell their tiny consider to be an evasion of a plain question, which, articles of wearing apparel for food-then as a last whether put by electors or non-electors, you ought in resource, have gone forth not with the pride of a justice to have answered.
-However, I overlook the mother's joy, the pleasure of a mother's love, when she 'unseemly' attack you have made on my veracity, and takes her children forth to walk or play; but with the here give the names you require.
+However, I overlook the mother's joy, the pleasure of a mother's love, when she 'unseemly' attack you have made on my veracity, and takes her children forth to walk or play: but with the here give the names you require.
 But permit me to degrading, the distressing, the despairing feelings of a state one or two things.
-At a late meeting you admendicant who must exhibit her offspring as spectacles vised us, if dipleased with anything you may have of painful pity to excite the compassion of those whose done, to ask you to explain.
+At a late meeting you admendicant who must exhibit her offspring as spectacles; vised us, if dipleased with anything you may have of painful pity to excite the compassion of those whose done, to ask you to explain.
 We do ask you to explain hearts have been hardened by avarice, who rejoice at why you attacked the supposed author of the National the wretchedness which is the foil and food of their Petition?
-You also, on the occasion in question, ad-
+You also, on the occasion in question, adsplendour.
+Alas! such children are trained up not in vised us to bear and forbear'; but is your conduct an